Seville, Spain – Rich Culture, Flamenco, festivals and a vivid nightlife

 Just what you need after a day of sightseeing, isn’t it?

-You’ll find the Museum of Popular Arts and Traditions and Seville Archeological Museum at the southern end of the park.
+The Museum of Popular Arts and Traditions and Seville Archeological Museum are located at the southern end of the park.

-Both worth a visit if you are interested in the history and culture of the city.
+Both are worth a visit if you are interested in the history and culture of the city.

 Seville International Airport is within a 25-minute ride from the city centre.